sambott/bootzooka/devtips.md

 ## Swagger

-Bootzooka uses [swagger-akka-http:0.9.1](https://github.com/swagger-akka-http/swagger-akka-http) for compilation of `swagger.json` or `swagger.yaml` files on runtime.
-Swagger files are exposed to [http://localhost:8080/api-docs/swagger.yaml](http://localhost:8080/api-docs/swagger.yaml) or [http://localhost:8080/api-docs/swagger.json](http://localhost:8080/api-docs/swagger.json).
+Bootzooka uses [swagger-akka-http](https://github.com/swagger-akka-http/swagger-akka-http) for generating `swagger.json` and `swagger.yaml`.
+Swagger files are exposed to [/api-docs/swagger.yaml](http://localhost:8080/api-docs/swagger.yaml) and [/api-docs/swagger.json](http://localhost:8080/api-docs/swagger.json).

-Routes are not added and described to Swagger files automatically, they has to be annotated first.

-In order to describe a particular web method from backend API in Swagger you need to do next:
+Routes are not added to Swagger files automatically, they have to be annotated first.
+In order to describe a particular endpoint you need to:

- 1. extract route as def method to trait with annotations.
+ 1. extract route as a method to a trait with annotations.
 Look at `VersionRoutes` and `VersionRoutesAnnotations` as example:

  ```
  trait VersionRoutesAnnotations {
    def getVersion: StandardRoute
  }
  ```

  2. annotate routes and used entities.
-See documentation in [swagger-akka-http:0.9.1](https://github.com/swagger-akka-http/swagger-akka-http) for compilation of `swagger.json` or `swagger.yaml` files.
-Swagger files are exposed to [http://localhost:8080/api-docs/swagger.yaml](http://localhost:8080/api-docs/swagger.yaml) or [http://localhost:8080/api-docs/swagger.json](http://localhost:8080/api-docs/swagger.json):
+See documentation in [swagger-akka-http](https://github.com/swagger-akka-http/swagger-akka-http):

  ```
  @Api(value = "Version", description = "Operations about media build version",
    produces = "application/json", consumes = "application/json")